-Verily, We have sent it down as an Arabic Qur'an in order that you may understand.
+"Verily, We have sent it down as an Arabic Qur'an in order that you may understand."
 (Yusuf 12:2)

 Pondering over the three categories of signs (i.e., the Qur'anic signs, the signs in the physical universe, and the signs in the spiritual world of the human heart) a man will be able to perceive a perfect concord between them; and, with the realization of this concord, he will grasp certain fundamental truths which are borne out by the internal testimony of his own nature.
 The truths cherished by his inner self will emerge from its depths and shine with all their brilliance on the screen of his consciousness.
 In other words, full and intense awareness of the Absolute Reality, which is the core of Iman, will then spring up to his conscious mind like the memory of a forgotten thing shooting up from the dark depths of the mind to its surface with the aid of a pertinent suggestion.
-For this very phenomenon, the Our'an uses the term tazakkur.
-Every person, whether mediocre or an intellectual, is in constant need of tazakkur which is necessary for recalling to the mind the truths that have been forgotten or for keeping in mind the truths that are likely to be forgotten.
-It is for this reason that Allah (SWT) has made the
+For this very phenomenon, the Qur'an uses the term tazakkur.
+10 Every person, whether mediocre or an intellectual, is in constant need of tazakkur which is necessary for recalling to the mind the truths that have been forgotten or for keeping in mind the truths that are likely to be forgotten.
+It is for this reason that Allah 3 has made the Qur'an so easy for the purposes of tazakkur - a fact which has been stated four times in the same Surah:

-9 Literally the word means "to remember; to recall."
+Literally the word means "to remember; to recall."
 In the Qur'anic sense of the term it means "to recall forgotten Truths."